 Every day, blockchain technology is being hailed as the savior/disrupter of another industry or facet of our lives.
 From finance to real estate, the potential for the technology is undeniable and vast.
 So vast, in fact, it is very hard to know which industry it will revolutionize next and much of what is currently being hyped (like an Ice tea company somehow pivoting to blockchain) is just that, hype.

 However, healthcare is one of the few industries which currently shows promising, actual applications of blockchain.
 One of the ways the tech aims to improve healthcare is in the way patients handle their personal information.
 Issues surrounding health records is a common one around the world, and their structured digitization could help lead to significant machine learning breakthroughs.

 But healthcare isn't like other industries and there is a lot more to consider when implementing new technology.
 Not only does the data need to be handled discerningly at all times, but the consequences of the smallest error or adjustment could mean the difference between life and death.

 In order to explore this further, I had a chat with Raj Sharma, Co-founder and Chief Executive Officer at Health Wizz.
 Health Wizz is a secure mobile platform that provides consumers with the necessary tools for aggregating, organizing and sharing medical health records over the blockchain.
-As one our speakers at the upcoming Big Data & Analytics in Healthcare Summit, he was one of the best people to discuss the encroachment of blockchain into the healthcare industry.

 What do you see as the biggest challenge for the complete digitization of healthcare records and how do you deal with all the various issues surrounding unstructured data?